 IDEELists roasting Ugandan coffee beans on the Gillings loading dock.

-Jonathan Parr and Alexandra Wilcox at World Health Organization headquarters in Switzerland.
+Dr. Jonathan Parr and UNC student Alexandra Wilcox at World Health Organization headquarters in Switzerland.
 Alex served as an intern in the WHO Global Malaria Program throughout the summer of 2016.
-Dr. Parr traveled to Geneva to join the first WHO Technical Consultation on P. falciparum hrp2/3 gene deletions in July 2016.
+Dr. Parr traveled to Geneva to join the first WHO Technical Consultation on P. falciparumhrp2/3 gene deletions and has helped establish a WHO laboratory network to support surveillance.

 Drs.
-Juliano and Parr, with their collaborator from UMMS Dr. Jeffrey Bailey, visited the Ethiopian Public Health Institute in February 2017 to develop new collaborations and conduct a scientific seminar.
+Juliano and Parr, with their collaborator Dr. Jeffrey Bailey, visited the Ethiopian Public Health Institute in February 2017 to develop new collaborations and conduct a scientific seminar.

 IDEEl and their collaborators (Dr. Rhoel Dinglasan, Dr. Andreas Martensson, and Dr. Jeffrey Bailey) gathered in Bagamoyo to develop new projects and investigate opportunities for capacity development with local researchers.